viviian-h/dscap/README.md

-# Vivian Huang Data Science Capstone Final Project
+# Vivian Huang: Data Science Capstone Final Project

 ## Research Question:
 Has time spent on educational activities varied by gender from 2003-2024?